dirigeants/klasa/README.md

     - Extendables: Easily extend Klasa or discord.js.
     - Finalizers: Structures that run after successful command run.
     - Inhibitors: Middleware that can stop a command from running (blacklist, permissions...).
-    - Languages: Easy internacionalization support for your bot!
+    - Languages: Easy internationalization support for your bot!
     - Monitors: Watch every single message your bot receives!
-They're perfect for no-mention-spam, sweardword filter, and so on!
+They're perfect for no-mention-spam, swear word filter, and so on!
     - Providers: You can have one, or more, they're interfaces for the configs system and ensures the data is written correctly!
     - Tasks: The newest addition to Klasa, they're pieces that handles scheduled tasks.